User Community Service Desk Downloads

 Delete tasks

-Only the task author can delete a task.
+Only the task author or the application admin can delete a task.
 This deletes all related subtasks as well.

 To delete a task: